Irish Americans: Irish Roman Catholic and Ulster Protestant relations

-Between 1607 and 1820, the majority of emigrants from Ireland to America were Protestants who were described simply as "Irish".
+Between 1607 and the 1830s, the majority of immigrants from Ireland to America were Protestants who were described simply as "Irish".
 The religious distinction became important after 1820, when large numbers of Irish Roman Catholics began to emigrate to the United States.
 Some of the descendants of the colonial Irish Protestant settlers from Ulster began thereafter to redefine themselves as "Scotch Irish", to stress their historic origins, and distanced themselves from Irish Roman Catholics; others continued to call themselves Irish, especially in areas of the South which saw little Irish Roman Catholic immigration.
-By 1830, Irish diaspora demographics had changed rapidly, with over 60% of all Irish immigrant settlers in the U.S. being Roman Catholics from rural areas of Ireland.
+By the 1830s, Irish diaspora demographics had changed rapidly, with over 60% of all Irish immigrant settlers in the U.S. being Roman Catholics from rural areas of Ireland.

 Some Protestant Irish immigrants became active in explicitly anti-Catholic organizations such as the Orange Institution and the American Protective Association.
 However, participation in the Orange Institution was never as large in the United States as it was in Canada.
 In the early nineteenth century, the post-Revolutionary republican spirit of the new United States attracted exiled United Irishmen such as Theobald Wolf Tone and others, with the presidency of Andrew Jackson exemplifying this attitude.
 Most Protestant Irish immigrants in the first several decades of the nineteenth century were those who held to the republicanism of the 1790s, and who were unable to accept Orangeism.
 Loyalists and Orangemen made up a minority of Irish Protestant immigrants to the United States during this period.
 Most of the Irish loyalist emigration was bound for Upper Canada and the Canadian Maritime provinces, where Orange lodges were able to flourish under the British flag.